 The official language is Serbian, which is a language belonging to the western subgroup of the South Slavic branch of the Slavic family of languages.
-As a standardised form of Serbo-Croatian, it is very close to Croatian, Montenegrin and Bosnian, and more distantly related to the other South Slavic branch of the Slavic languages, Slovenian, Macedonian and Bulgarian.
+As a standardised form of Serbo-Croatian, it is very close to Croatian, Montenegrin and Bosnian, and more distantly related to the other South Slavic languages: Slovenian, Macedonian and Bulgarian.